Antarctica

 Ice Breaker Penetrating the Ice Pack

-Sea pack, while overhead one of the helicopters scouts the ice conditions.
+through the Ross Sea pack, overhead a helicopter scouts the ice